Ill. unpaid bills top $4.2 billion in Comptroller's office

 Illinois Comptroller Judy Baar Topinka says there are even more bills piled up in other government departments.
 She said Wednesday the state's overall backlog is about $8.5 billion.
 That means organizations that provide services for the state, from businesses to hospitals to charity groups, must wait months to be paid for their work.
 Topinka's office is still paying bills that date back to Sept.
 1 - four and a half months ago.

+Nixon has proposed a 12.5 percent reduction to higher education institutions for the next academic year.
 Senate Appropriations Committee Chairman Kurt Schaefer said Wednesday he does not intend to follow Nixon's recommendation.
 The Columbia Republican says the cut would be a huge blow to higher education.

 House Appropriations Committee Chairman Ryan Silvey – a Republican from Kansas City - says he also wants to add money to higher education.
 But he says lawmakers must decide whether it's worth it to try to go against Nixon's wishes.

 University officials say their schools already have taken steps to become more efficient.
 Some say more cuts could lead to reduced courses or employee furloughs.